-So much not a jerk that you can make it in 30 minutes.
-AND so SO much not a jerk that it’s going to keep you from eating 40 gazillion eggs for the next 30 days straight because, like we talked about on Monday with the Mango Chicken, it’s day 2 of WHOLE 30 COMPLIANT dinners!
+So much not a jerk that you can make it in 30 minutes and it makes a great add to your list of whole30 meal prep recipes!
+AND so SO much not a jerk that it’s going to keep you from eating 40 gazillion eggs for the next 30 days straight because, like we talked about on Monday with the Mango Chicken, it’s day 2 of whole30 dinners!
 Can I get a YAHOO?

 I know I shouldn’t say this bu-bu-butttttt I HAS TO:

 Thanks for allowing me to do that.
 It feels so much better.
 I appreciate you.